modernish/modernish/share/doc/modernish/WRITEUP.md

 * `BUG_TESTILNUM`: On dash (up to 0.5.8), giving an illegal number to `test -t` or `[ -t` causes some kind of corruption so the next `test`/`[` invocation fails with an "unexpected operator" error even if it's legit.
+* `BUG_TESTONEG`: The `test`/`[` builtin supports a `-o` unary operator to check if a shell option is set, but it ignores the `no` prefix on shell option names, so something like `[ -o noclobber ]` gives a false positive.
+  Bug found on yash up to 2.43.
+(The `TESTO` feature test implicitly checks against this bug and won't detect the feature if the bug is found.)
 * `BUG_TESTPAREN`: Incorrect exit status of `test -n`/`-z` with values `(`,
   `)` or `!` in zsh 5.0.6 and 5.0.7.
 This can make scripts that process arbitrary data (e.g. the shellquote function) take the wrong action unless